 A product of the ABC /Disney Talent Development Program, actor Vinny Chhibber has been involved in creating and developing numerous award-winning film, television and theater projects.
-Vinny can be seen in the Jeff Grace-directed film "Folk Hero & Funny Guy," (TriBeca premiere) with Wyatt Russell and Hannah Simone, and Macro Venture’s "Re-Date" alongside Sophia Ali, Karrueche Tran and Bianca Santos.
+Credits include "Folk Hero & Funny Guy," (TriBeca premiere) with Wyatt Russell and Hannah Simone and Macro Venture’s "Re-Date" alongside Sophia Ali, Karrueche Tran and Bianca Santos.
 Vinny just wrapped "Cover Versions" directed by Todd Berger ("It's a Disaster") and is currently in Vancouver playing a recurring role on the hit CW show “No Tomorrow.”
 Additional acting credits include work on networks such as ABC, NBC, FOX and CBS.
-In 2017, under the production company Chhibber Mann Productions, Vinny is also executive producing the documentary film "Lost in America," a film following the stories of homeless youth in America, as well as the feature film "MFA" (SXSW premiere) with producer Shin Shimosawa ("The Grudge") and director Natalia Leite ("Bare").
+In 2017, under the production company Chhibber Mann Productions, Vinny is also executive producing the documentary film "Lost in America," a film following the stories of homeless youth in America, as well as the feature film "M.F.A."
+(SXSW premiere) with producer Shin Shimosawa ("The Grudge") and director Natalia Leite ("Bare").
 When not acting, writing or producing, Vinny spends his time playing soccer and working with his theater company, Ammunition Theatre Company or Ammo.
 In 2015, Ammo was awarded the My Friends Place Volunteer Partner of the year award and also received a certificate of recognition from the California State Assembly.